sfei/d3-SimpleGraph/api/add-data.md

 Add multiple point data from an array of object literals.

-All data possible will be bound, which include the coordinates, the data series name (if `seriesName` is a key in the data), and any additional parameters bound via `additionalDataKeys`.

-Note that the `seriesName` parameter first checks if this is a valid key for each object in the provided data.
-As a fallback it uses the provided value as-is.
-This may in some cases be undesirable behavior, especially if some datasets contain this key and some do not.
+The `seriesName` parameter is first used as the key for each object in the provided data, in order to retrieve the value as the data series name.
+As a fallback if they key does not exist, the provided value is used as-is for the data series name.
+This may be undesirable behavior, especially if some datasets contain this key and some do not.
 To force the `seriesName` parameter to be used as-is, one can set `options.forceSeriesName` as true.
 If `seriesName` is null or undefined, the index of the item in the data array is used.

+All data possible will be bound, which include the coordinates and the data series name (if `seriesName` is a key in the data) and any additional parameters bound via `additionalDataKeys`.

 <table style="font-size:0.9em;">
   </tbody>